 ST. JOHN'S WART may enhance metabolism and battle sleeplessness, irritability, and chronic fatigue.
 Scientific Studies report (35700, 2016) states that St. John’s Wart “affects multiple neurotransmitters in a non-competitive synergistic manner, and may have nootropic potential.”
 The meta-analysis incorporated studies that examined the effect of St. John’s Wart versus placebo on memory indices of task performance.
 Thirteen independent studies (published 2000–2014) involving 20 experimental comparisons met our inclusion criteria.
 The results showed a large positive effect of [St. John’s Wart] on cognitive performance.”
 A similar study states that “The herb significantly (p<0.01) improved hippocampus-dependent spatial working memory in comparison with control and alleviated some other negative effects of stress on cognitive functions.”

 *These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure or prevent any diseases.* The Enneagram and related neuroscientific profile tests, personality type information and any other content provided herein or on related Aretanium websites or documents are offered AS-IS and are subject to the disclaimers and other terms set forth herein.
 Tests, test results, personality type information and other content herein or sent via email or other electronic communication means are offered for informational purposes only.
 They are not intended to be used for any healthcare diagnosis or as a substitute for obtaining medical advice and treatment from an authorized and capable physician, mental health professional, or other healthcare practitioner.
 Aretanium Executive Group, Inc. does not claim to be a health care provider and is not a covered entity.
 Any test results, information, recommendations, or supplements provided by Aretanium Executive Group, Inc. are not protected health information pursuant to HIPAA laws and any statements have not been evaluated by the Food and Drug Administration (FDA).
-Any supplements recommended herein are not intended to diagnose, treat, cure, or prevent any disease and are based on profiles selected by individuals.
+Any supplements recommended herein are not intended to diagnose, treat, cure, or prevent any disease, including coronavirus.
+Some NEURO86 supplements are based on profiles selected by individuals.
 Aretanium Executive Group, Inc. cannot be held responsible for any inaccurate profile selections.
 You should not take any health care action or supplements based upon test results, profile information, recommendations, or any other content provided by Aretanium Executive Group, Inc. without first obtaining appropriate and independent guidance from a physician or other healthcare practitioner.

 Copyright © 2020 Aretanium Executive Group, Inc. Aretanium, LEADER86, NEURO86, ACTION86, ACTIVE86, FROG Selling are trademarks of Aretanium Executive Group, Inc. All Rights Reserved.